 Angela Sauer is an MFA educated actor and a proud member of SAG-AFTRA and AEA.
 She is the reigning champion of LA’s Manhattan Monologue Slam.

-Since moving to Los Angeles in 2013, Angela has worked with several theatre companies, including A Noise Within, Kingsmen Shakespeare, Sacred Fools (of which she is a member), Porters of Hellsgate, Illyrian Players, Visceral, Coeurage, and New American.
+Since moving to Los Angeles, Angela has appeared on the television program “Master’s of Sex”.
+She has also worked with several theatre companies, including A Noise Within, Kingsmen Shakespeare, Sacred Fools (of which she is the Literary Manager), Porters of Hellsgate, Illyrian Players, Visceral, Coeurage, and New American.
 She also founded the Culver City Garden Theatre.